microsoftgraph/msgraph-sdk-powershell/src/Groups.ConversationThread/Groups.ConversationThread/docs/v1.0/Update-MgGroupThread.md

 ```

 ### -Preview
-A short summary from the body of the latest post in this converstaion.
+A short summary from the body of the latest post in this conversation.

 ```yaml
 Type: System.String